BIOS-538/assignments/final_project_announcement.md

 - Take the next 1 week to meet with your groups and brainstorm ideas
 - You will submit one paragraph to explain what questions you will answer and what dataset you have chosen for this ()
 - You will have 2 weeks to work on your final projects : 1st Apr to 15th April
 - Presentations will happen on the last week of classes.
-16th - 19th April ; + 1 session outside of class hours
+16th - 19th April ; + 1/2 sessions outside of class hours
-- Final reports are due on x? (*last day of exams?*)
+- Final reports are due on 26th April (*middle of exams period*)

 ## Proposal format
 For the proposal, you can discusss with your team and chose either of these two options for datasets.
 It would be ideal to propose one main idea + 1/2 more half-baked/sub-ideas that you discussed _just in case one of them looks promising!
 Note that the answer to your questions should **involve some data-wrangling, plotting, and statistical testing** (t-tests/correlation/regressions etc.)
 - **Scientific data** / bringing your own data (self-generated / from other lab members / scientific data from any published paper of interest / journalistic data of scientific rigour/interest)
-	- Propose **2 questions** to answer.
+	- Propose **2 questions** to answer. _For example, you could extend or improve the statistics used in a paper.._
  	- If you are unsure of what scientific data means, just try your luck by proposing multiple ideas / drop all 3 of us an email/canvas message! (_it is subjective.._)
  - **Other data** sources (_more like hobby analysis/ sports data /data from Tidytuesday etc._)
  	- Propose **3 questions**!
  - Do post on the [discussion board](https://edstem.org/us/courses/51883/discussion/) if you had extra ideas that you are willing to _lend_ to other teams! **+1 bonus point** if any team uses your extra ideas 😄